 The bisexual pride flag has been around since 1998 when the creator gave permission for people to use it freely.
 But in 2020, BiNet USA came along and said they owned the rights to it.
 Lots of people disagreed with this statement because BiNet USA didn’t have anything to do with making the flag!

 Indeed, BiNet USA has made a false claim about owning the Bisexual Pride Flag.
 It has been proven that they have no connection to its design or creation, so they cannot own it.
-Later then, Out magazine and LGBTQ Nation have reported this story, casting doubt on BiNet’s claims and noting that there is no need for the copyright of using a bi flag.
+Later then, Out magazine and LGBTQ Nation reported this story, casting doubt on BiNet’s claims and noting that there is no need for the copyright of using a bi flag.

 Is The Bi Curious Flag The Same As Bi Flag?